-I learned about community and its importance in a long-term care facility – a place which initially struck me as institutional and sterile.
+I learned the importance of a seniors community in long-term care – a place which initially struck me as institutional and sterile.
 I had placed my Mother in this home after a severe head injury had prompted her dementia.
 I remained with her as long as possible that first day, link that I was to her former life, seeing the unease in her eyes and perhaps some realization that this might be her last stop.
 Coming to terms with that reality made it frightening for us both.

 Shopping therapy followed and found me searching for everything I thought would transform that longterm care room into a place that would represent who my Mother had been in her former life: lover of laughter, artistic and creative to her core, whimsical, devoted to gardening, cooking, art and the great outdoors.
+Oil paints, easel, paint brushes & artist’s smock were on my shopping list.
 She would want for nothing in my attempt to ease the guilt in my placing her into institutional care even though I knew it was the only option.

 A Community was forming

-As time went on and I would lunch with her in the dining room, it became apparent to me that she knew many people and they in turn knew her.
-They would greet one another with a smile, distinct wave or some unique hand gesture.
+As time went on and I would lunch with her in the dining room, it became apparent that she knew many people and they in turn knew her.
+They would greet one another with a smile, a distinct wave or some unique hand gesture.

 Although her dementia meltdowns seemed more frequent with me, they happened less often and were sometimes non-existent with private caregivers.
-Then came the realization that a community had formed around my Mother.
-She had the odd boyfriend and private caregivers who applied her make-up, curled her hair and acompanied her to many inhouse events, sometimes to the mall at Christmas or out to lunch as a local restaurant.
+A community had formed around my Mother.
+She had the odd boyfriend and private caregivers who applied her make-up, curled her hair and accompanied her to many inhouse events, sometimes to the mall at Christmas or out to lunch at some local restaurant.
 Musical performances hosted by the home found her still attending Zumba sessions at age 93, wearing her signature earrings and grooving to the music.

 A rapport developed between the private caregivers, some of the staff and me and we all became extended family.
 Other residents formed part of that same community, everyone struggling to live out this last chapter, in care, with dignity, all accepting of one another, no matter what the malady.